sinhasaumya/sinhasaumya.github.io/_posts/2020-04-17-star-wars-survey.md

 ---
 date: 2020-04-17
-excerpt: "Exploring the popularity of the Star Wars franchise by analyzing responses to a survey run in the US.
-Technique - Data cleaning, exploration and visualization using Python."
+excerpt: "Exploring popularity of the Star Wars franchise by analyzing survey responses.
+Data cleaning, exploration and visualization using Python."
 header: ~
 tags:
   - star-wars